Qualify now for the Latin American Poker Tour, experience everything this incredible region has to offer, and win big!

 Satellites for the next LAPT event are available now, giving you the chance to win a prize package that includes tournament buy-in, hotel accommodation and money for expenses.
 To register, open the PokerStars lobby, click ‘Events’ & ‘LAPT’.

-The Latin American Poker Tour is back for Season 6 with more sizzling live poker action.
-This is the region’s biggest and richest tour, which visits of Latin America’s most glamorous and exciting cities.
+The Latin American Poker Tour is back in 2014 for Season 7 with more sizzling live poker action.
+This is the region’s biggest and richest tour, which visits Latin America’s most glamorous and exciting cities.
 You can qualify now via PokerStars satellites, and win a prize package that includes everything you need to take part in these incredible events.

 Please note that the following information is subject to change.
 Keep checking back for all the latest updates.